Previously on Bagging Botanic Gardens: Wisley, Brussels, Down House, Much Else Besides.

 An old clay pit in Cornwall doesn’t sound like the most promising place to find a tropical forest, but the alleged proximity of the entrance to Magrathea might go some way to explaining it.
-The Eden Project’s bubble-wrap domes are now such a familiar part of the Cornwall’s tourist board’s marketing that you’re not really expecting them to be as impressive as they actually are in the flesh:Inside the tropical biome there is a tree-top walkway that takes you up a stairway suspended in mid-air to a platform suspended in the same.
+The Eden Project’s bubble-wrap domes are now such a familiar part of the Cornish tourist board’s marketing that you’re not really expecting them to be as impressive as they actually are in the flesh:Inside the tropical biome there is a tree-top walkway that takes you up a stairway suspended in mid-air to a platform suspended in the same.
 This platform sways from side to side at the exact resonant frequency of the human bowel.
 There was probably a view.
 I don’t really recall.
-As it was the depths of winter when we visited, there was not all that much happening outside in the Cornish biome, but the clean air and high humidity supports a lush growth of mosses and lichens on all available surfaces.
+As it was the depths of winter when we visited, there was not all that much happening outside in the Cornish biome, but the clean air and high humidity supports a lush growth of mosses and lichens on every available surface.

 Tickets are a breath-taking £25+ per person, and I should imagine pre-booking is sensible in the summer months.